Rerank Before You Reason: Analyzing Reranking Tradeoffs through Effective Token Cost in Deep Search Agents: Experimental Results

-Second, for any fixed model size and reasoning effort, increasing \(d\) consistently improves both recall and accuracy, with the largest gains occurring when moving from no reranking (\(d=0\)) to light reranking (\(d=10\)).
-Examining the two model sizes under high reasoning effort (rows c vs.\ f), the recall gap between oss-20b and oss-120b narrows substantially as \(d\) increases—from roughly six points at \(d=0\) to less than two points at \(d=50\).
-In contrast, the accuracy gap remains relatively stable at around ten points, indicating that while improved retrieval quality benefits both models, oss-20b is less able to translate these gains into end-to-end answer correctness than oss-120b.
+Second, for fixed model size and reasoning effort, increasing $d$ improves both recall and accuracy.
+However, under high reasoning at $d=50$, the models differ by $<3$ recall points but $\sim7$ accuracy points, suggesting that while retrieval improves similarly, oss-20b is less effective at converting these gains into correct final answers.

-Reranking also consistently reduces calibration error across both model sizes and all reasoning efforts.
-However, the magnitude of this improvement diminishes as \(d\) increases, suggesting diminishing returns from more aggressive reranking.

-Finally, enabling reranking has little effect on the number of search calls, indicating that its benefits arise primarily from improved retrieval quality rather than altered search behavior.
+Finally, increasing $d$ only slightly reduces the number of search calls (up to 12\% for oss-120b-high at $d=50$ vs.\ 0), indicating that improvements primarily stem from better retrieval rather than changes in search behavior.

-\paragraph{Deep Research Token Usage.} \Cref{fig:accuracy_vs_etc} plots accuracy improvement against the additional ETC per ten million tokens.
-We focus on \(\beta=3\), since ETC is dominated by input tokens in both search and reranking, and varying the output premium does not qualitatively change the observed trends; full results are provided in figure~\ref{fig:accuracy_vs_etc_all}.
+\paragraph{Deep Research Token Usage.} \Cref{fig:accuracy_vs_etc} plots accuracy gains vs.\ additional ETC (per 10M tokens).
+We focus on $\beta=3$, since ETC is dominated by input tokens in both search and reranking, and varying the output premium does not qualitatively change the observed trends (full results in~\Cref{fig:accuracy_vs_etc_all}).